Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 2nd character = Damage indicator
 			"Shield Health Characters"		"],="

+			// The Mutant Tank has this many chances out of 100.0% to throw an explosive that can destroy its shield.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Minimum: 0.0 (No chance)
+			// Maximum: 100.0 (Highest chance)
+			"Shield Throw Chance"			"100.0"

 			// The type of the Mutant Tank's shield.
 			// Note: This setting can be overridden for specific players.
 			// --